NLnetLabs/rpki-doc/source/rpki/using-rpki-data.rst

 Validating Routes
 -----------------

-As explained previously, when comparing VRPs to the route announcements seen in BGP, it will have an effect on their RPKI validity state.
+As explained, when comparing VRPs to the route announcements seen in BGP, it will have an effect on their RPKI validity state.
 They can be:

 Valid
    The route announcement is covered by at least one VRP.
 The term *covered* means that